Trump leads GOP rightward march and other takeaways from the Iowa caucuses

 Reality soon intruded.

-Eight months and tens of millions of dollars later, DeSantis appears to pose little threat to the former president.
+Eight months and tens of millions of dollars later, DeSantis posed little threat to the former president in Iowa.
+Still, he vowed to continue his campaign and said he had “punched his ticket” out of Iowa with his second-place finish.

-Despite more than $55 million in pro-DeSantis advertising spending, the Florida governor was instead locked in a tight race for second place with Haley.
+Despite more than $55 million in pro-DeSantis advertising spending, the Florida governor only narrowly bested Haley.

-Just how much DeSantis and his affiliated super PACs have spent is not yet clear.
-Campaigns have to file their latest fundraising and spending disclosures at the end of the month.

 RAMASWAMY PUNCHED HIMSELF OUT